IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 ### "My deployment failed"
 Ask Bob:
 ```
-"Why did my deployment fail?
-Can you help me troubleshoot?"
+Why did my deployment fail?
+Can you help me troubleshoot?
 ```

 Bob will analyze the error logs and suggest solutions.